 Mount Darrah (left; 2758m) and the smaller, Mount Pengelly (2586m) comprise a very scenic view to the south.
 The peak (2620m) in between them is unnamed.

-Looking to the southwest at a destination that I hope to get to this summer: Barnes Peak (left of centre).
-In the distant centre is Mount Broadwood.
+Looking to the southwest at Barnes Peak (left of centre) and in the distant centre is Mount Broadwood.

 Brad signs the summit register that was placed in 2017 by an out-trip party from Crowsnest Lake Bible Camp (CLBC).
 Including this entry, Brad and I were only the fourth party to visit the summit since.
 The other two parties were also from CLBC.
 A huge tip of the hat to James McKinnon who was a leader on all three CLBC trips and who must now hold the record for most ascents of McGladrey.
 There must be something about McGladrey that draws McKinnon’s and McMurray’s to it… 😉